 A food processor is a handy tool typically used to make things like dough, butter and chocolate on the go.

 A good example of this would be with a cake mix!
-The machine can handle tasks such as chopping vegetables or shredding items by spinning at high speeds in an enclosed container.
+In addition, the machine can handle tasks such as chopping vegetables or shredding items by spinning at high speeds in an enclosed container.

-In addition, most models have multiple blades that are designed for more advanced jobs than it’s jug-shaped counterpart (the blender).
+In addition, most models have multiple blades designed for more advanced jobs than their jug-shaped counterparts (the blender).
 Food processors come in all shapes and sizes so if you’re looking for something quick yet powerful look no further – your kitchen just got smarter…and faster!